sergiobarra/SFCTMN/README.md

 </p>

 ### Support

-You can contact me for any issue you may have when using the SFCTMN framework.
+You can contact me for any issue you may have when using the SFCTMN framework at sergio.barrachina@upf.edu

 ### Contributing

-I am always open to new contributions.
+We are always open to new contributions.
 Just drop me an email at sergio.barrachina@upf.edu

+### Acknowledgements

+This work has been partially supported by a Gift from the Cisco University Research Program (CG\#890107, Towards Deterministic Channel Access in High-Density WLANs) Fund, a corporate advised fund of Silicon Valley Community Foundation.